MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 # Help users use the Discover view in OneDrive

 This article is for IT administrators.
-If you're not an IT admin, for info about using the Discover view, see [Are my documents safe in the Discover view in OneDrive for Business?](https://support.office.com/article/98cbb291-71e7-4355-b130-ac5f2cfe3d35).
+If you're not an IT admin, for info about using the Discover view, see [Are my documents safe in the Discover view in OneDrive?](https://support.office.com/article/98cbb291-71e7-4355-b130-ac5f2cfe3d35).

 The more your users use OneDrive in Microsoft 365 to work together, by viewing, editing and sharing each other's documents, the more useful the Discover view in OneDrive will be for everyone.
 Learn more about how you as an admin can help users get the most out of the Discover view.